erickrr-bd/PuppetPDF/README.md

 - Optimized for enterprise reports and multi-table documents.
 - CLI-ready with argument parsing.
 - Optional `--open` flag to auto-launch the generated PDF.
+- Optional `--offline` flag to forces the CLI to use a system-installed Chromium binary instead of attempting to download one.
+This is ideal for air-gapped environments, hardened systems, or when internet access is restricted.
 - Works headlessly with Puppeteer and Chromium.
 - Packaged as a standalone binary for Linux (Kali, Rocky Linux, Debian-based).